Should I get FOX DSC Adjusters?

 December 10, 2019

-Fox offers a Dual Speed Compression Adjusters (DSC) on their shocks and coilovers.
-This will allow you to manually adjust the high and low speed compression valving on the shocks.
-This is a great feature that provides many advantages which we will go over below.
+Fox includes Dual Speed Compression Adjusters (DSC) on their shocks and coilovers, giving you the ability to manually fine-tune both high and low-speed compression valving.
+This feature offers several benefits, which we’ll explore below.

 Fox DSC adjuster